 I think tour companies should inform tourists correctly.
-The high of this hike is no joke.
-If you’ve never hiked or don’t a have the correct clothes, don’t try to climb up the Rainbow Mountain.
-If companies don’t inform, it is our duty as responsible travelers to read and inform ourselves.
+The altitude of this hike is no joke.
+If you’ve never hiked before or don’t a have the correct clothes, don’t try to climb up the Rainbow Mountain just for a picture.
+If companies don’t give the correct information, it is our duty as responsible travelers to read and inform ourselves.

 - Wear proper clothing and footwear.
 It is very important to wear comfortable clothes like sports pants and trekking shoes (if you don’t have, wear running shoes that have great traction).
 I have exactly these hiking boots from Columbia.

 - Warm Clothes.
 You will be really cold at the top of the mountain so be sure to dress for cold weather.
 Layering is key as you will probably want to take layers off when hiking up.
 Proper rain gear is also important.

 - Bring water.
 Stay hydrated during the hike and bring your own reusable bottle.

 - Wear sunscreen.
 The sun can be super intense at this altitude, even if it’s cloudy.

 - Don’t underestimate the altitude.
 Walk slowly.
 Give your body time to get used to the height and if you’re feeling sick stop hiking and tell your guide.

 - Hike up at your own pace.
 It’s not a race.
 The beauty of the mountain is to enjoy the scenery and climb at your own pace.
 Don’t let anyone rush you.